adamchenwei/custom-sorting-image-viewer/_DOCS/SURGE-NOTE-PRIVATE-backup.md

 If it's a mother's day weekend and mother day lands on Sunday, its Saturday will be very very slow throughout the day except early early morning before 9am.

-School Days Year Round
-When its school days, meaning, not any holidays or vacations for students in middle and high school as well as college:

-Wed and Thursday 3pm to 4pm - Pointe MiddleTown Way, Palm Beach Gardens Pet Ride $10 tips To the Jewish School From the Dog Lady.
-Also Likely Surge Around At Same Time!!!
-Very high probability.
-MON
 Feb - BEG

 Best Early Morning and Throughout the day till late evening.